Asymmetric Feedback Learning in Online Convex Games: Abstract

 \section{Abstract}

-This paper considers online convex games involving multiple agents that aim to minimize their own cost functions using locally available feedback.
-A common assumption in the study of such games is that the agents are symmetric, meaning that they have access to the same type of information or feedback.
-Here we lift this assumption, which is often violated in practice, and instead consider asymmetric agents; specifically, we assume some agents have access to first-order gradient feedback and others have access to the zeroth-order oracles (cost function evaluations).
-We propose an asymmetric feedback learning algorithm that combines the agent feedback mechanisms.
-We analyze the regret and Nash equilibrium convergence of this algorithm for convex games and strongly monotone games, respectively.
-Specifically, we show that our algorithm always performs between pure first-order and zeroth-order methods, and can match the performance of these two extremes by adjusting the number of agents with access to zeroth-order oracles.
-Therefore, our algorithm incorporates the pure first-order and zeroth-order methods as special cases.
-We provide numerical experiments on an online market problem for both deterministic and risk-averse games to demonstrate the performance of the proposed algorithm.
+This paper considers convex games involving multiple agents that aim to minimize their own cost functions using locally available information.
+A common assumption in the study of such games is that the agents are symmetric, meaning that they have access to the same type of information.
+Here we lift this assumption, which is often violated in practice, and instead consider asymmetric agents; specifically, we assume some agents have access to first-order gradient information and others have access to the zeroth-order oracles (cost function evaluations).
+We propose an asymmetric learning algorithm that combines the agent information mechanisms.
+We analyze the regret and Nash equilibrium convergence of this algorithm for convex and strongly monotone games, respectively.
+Specifically, we show that our algorithm always performs between pure first- and zeroth-order methods, and can match the performance of these two extremes by adjusting the number of agents with access to zeroth-order oracles.
+Therefore, our algorithm incorporates the pure first- and zeroth-order methods as special cases.
+We provide numerical experiments on a market problem for both deterministic and risk-averse games to demonstrate the performance of the proposed algorithm.